 Easy Grilled Hawaiian Chicken Skewers

 I like to serve Chicken Skewers with a big Coleslaw salad bowl, potato salad, corn, and homemade rolls—the perfect menu for a cookout with family and friends.

-Easy Grilled Hawaiian Chicken Skewers in a white plate with lemon wedges and grilled pineapple close up
+Easy Grilled Hawaiian Chicken Skewers with vegetables and pineapple chunks, garnished with herbs, served on a white plate with lime and pineapple slices.

+Easy Grilled Hawaiian Chicken Skewers